Sandy Hook Elementary School shooting: State Attorney's report

 The final report of the State Attorney summarizing the investigation into the shooting was published on November 25, 2013.
-It concluded that Adam Lanza had acted alone, and that the case was closed.
+It concluded that Lanza had acted alone, and that the case was closed.
 The report noted that "[Lanza] had a familiarity with and access to firearms and ammunition and an obsession with mass murders, in particular the April 1999 shootings at Columbine High School in Colorado."
 The report did not identify a specific motive for the shooting, stating, "The evidence clearly shows that the shooter planned his actions, including the taking of his own life, but there is no clear indication why he did so, or why he targeted Sandy Hook elementary school."

 On the question of Lanza's state of mind, the report noted "significant mental health issues that affected his ability to live a normal life and to interact with others, even those to whom he should have been close ...
 What contribution this made to the shootings, if any, is unknown as those mental health professionals who saw him did not see anything that would have predicted his future behavior."
 The report found no evidence that Lanza had taken drugs or medication that would have affected his behavior, and observed, "'Why did the shooter murder twenty-seven people, including twenty children?'
 Unfortunately, that question may never be answered conclusively, despite the collection of extensive background information on the shooter through a multitude of interviews and other sources."

 On December 27, 2013, police released thousands of pages of documents pertaining to the investigation.
 In accordance with law, the names of victims and witnesses were redacted or withheld.
 The summary report included information about items found on Lanza's computer equipment, including writings and material about previous mass shootings.
 A former teacher of Lanza's noted that he exhibited antisocial behavior, rarely interacted with other students, and was obsessed with writing "about battles, destruction and war."

+Federal Bureau of Investigation's report

+The FBI released 1,500 pages related to the shooting in 2017.
+In July 2014, the FBI interviewed the victims' families, neighbors of Adam Lanza, and friends of his family at a hotel in Southbury, Connecticut.
+The FBI also reviewed Lanza's house, journal writings, and Internet activity.
+The FBI did not discern a motive for the shooting.